lukejacksonn/hyperapp-wiki/API.md

 ### root

-The root is the container of an application.
-If none is given, a `div` element is appended to `document.body` and used as root.
+The root  If none is given, a `div` element is appended to `document.body` and used as root.

 ```jsx
 app({